 The Ohio Department of Health’s Breast and Cervical Cancer Project (BCCP) can financially assist eligible women in Ohio in obtaining breast and cervical cancer screening and diagnostic procedures.
 In addition, the BCCP’s Patient Navigation Program helps guide women through the healthcare system, find providers and community resources, and answer questions about scheduling appointments, using insurance, and more, regardless of eligibility.
 To make these services available, the BCCP partners with approximately 500 medical, clinical, and laboratory providers in Ohio.

-To provide an opportunity for Ohio’s family physicians and their practice teams to learn more about breast and cervical cancer, and the BCCP program, the Ohio Academy of Family Physicians is offering three continuing medical education (CME) webinars – FREE of charge for those who are interested!
-Each webinar has been reviewed and is acceptable for up to 1.0 Live Prescribed CME credits by the American Academy of Family Physicians (AAFP).
+To provide an opportunity for Ohio’s family physicians and their practice teams to learn more about breast and cervical cancer, and the BCCP program, the Ohio Academy of Family Physicians offered three continuing medical education (CME) webinars – FREE of charge!
+Each live webinar was reviewed and acceptable for up to 1.0 Live Prescribed CME credits by the American Academy of Family Physicians (AAFP) and the archived webinars are available for enduring CME beginning Tuesday, June 15.

 Benefit of Risk Assessments and Referrals